herveguetin/zermatt-docs/docs/features/forms.md

 </div>
 ```

 **Note: as the page is not reloaded, the native Magento success message will still appear on next page reload.
-This is why it is recommanded to return `null` in the validation controller `getSuccessMessage()` method.**
+This is why it is recommanded to return `null` in the validation controller `getSuccessMessage()` method when you are avoiding redirection.**